zdne/zdne-old.org/resume.md

 Developed interactive pre-press and packaging tools and designed their user interfaces.
 Built fast and robust multithreaded client to a proprietary CMS.

-Improved company's product quality by introducing the test-driven approach on a global scale.
-Agile and testing evangelist.
+Improved the company's product quality by introducing the test-driven approach on a global scale.
+Acted as agile and testing evangelist.

 Helped to prolong existing contracts during many customer visits in Japan.
 Helped to establish and run a new R&D team in Shanghai, China.